 "I was not involved in the art direction of this new patch with the Challenge Mode for Tomb Raider I-II-III Remastered," Lucca wrote.
 "None of the original developers at Saber was involved in it."

-Two days after his initial post, Lucca reposted a video describing the patch as a "monstrosity," adding a clown emoji.
-It's worth noting that some of his surrounding posts on X also included commentary unrelated to the patch itself, so the full context of his reaction carries some nuance.
+Two days later, Lucca reposted a video describing the patch as a "monstrosity," adding a clown emoji.
+Some of his surrounding posts on X also included commentary unrelated to the patch itself, so the full context of his reaction carries some nuance.

 Remaster art direction under scrutiny

-As of publication, PC Gamer reports that Aspyr has not confirmed whether generative AI tools were used in the creation of the new outfit assets, though a request for comment has been made.
+Aspyr has not confirmed whether generative AI tools were used in the creation of the new outfit assets.
+Requests for comment have gone unanswered.

 A Pattern of AI Concerns for This Remaster

 This is not the first time Aspyr'sTomb Raider remasters have faced scrutiny over AI-generated content.
-The key here is that this controversy follows a similar incident from just last September, when Tomb Raider IV-VI Remastered had to remove a batch of "unauthorized" AI-generated voice lines after they were discovered in the shipped product.
+Last September, Tomb Raider IV-VI Remastered had to remove a batch of "unauthorized" AI-generated voice lines after they were discovered in the shipped product.

 That prior incident established a pattern that players are now quick to reference when evaluating the new patch's assets.
-You'll want to keep an eye on whether Aspyr issues an official response addressing the quality concerns or the AI usage questions directly, as neither has been confirmed or denied at this stage.
+Whether Aspyr issues an official response addressing the quality concerns or the AI usage questions directly remains to be seen, as neither has been confirmed or denied at this stage.

 The backlash reflects a broader frustration in the gaming community around the use of AI-generated assets in shipped products, particularly when they replace or supplement work originally created by dedicated human artists.
 Whether Aspyr addresses the criticism with a follow-up patch or an official statement remains to be seen.